bellhyve/ngbuddy/FAQ.md

 # Netgraph Buddy FAQ

 This FAQ is adapapted from the previous release notes.
-Please see `man ng-buddy` (also available in the repo as README.md) for detailed usage instructions.
+Please see `man ngbuddy` (also available in the repo as README.md) for detailed usage instructions.

 ## Old Notes